fernandospr/minimal-android-ios-backend-lib/README.md

 2. Open the Android/JVM/Backend client project and make sure you have `mavenLocal()` in your repositories configuration.
 3. Add the dependency: `implementation("{group}:{rootProject.name}:{version}")`.
 For this example, it's `implementation("com.github.fernandospr:minimal-android-ios-backend-lib:1.0.0")`.
-4. Now in your Android app code you can import the library classes.
+4. Now in your Android/JVM/Backend app code you can import the library classes.

 ### Compiling the library for iOS apps
 1. Execute the Gradle Task: `assemble{libName}XCFramework` using `./gradlew assemble{libName}XCFramework`.
 For this example, it's `./gradlew assembleMAIBLibXCFramework`.
 This task will generate the framework in `build/XCFrameworks` of the library project.